Dementia – with all its variants has been believed for a long time as being largely hereditary.

 4. Ensure Quality Sleep Every Night

-The brain is the store-house (or engine) of the body; once it is affected, the whole body gets in total mess.
+The brain is the storehouse (or engine) of the body; once it is affected, the whole body gets in a total mess.

 Unfortunately, sleep is what calms it down and ensures that it operates within acceptable and productive limits.

-Look at this this way: if the human brain is an engine in a car, the car is your body and the coolant necessary to ensure that the engine does not overheat and keeps working as intended is sleep.
+Look at it this way: if the human brain is an engine in a car, the car is your body, and the coolant necessary to ensure that the engine does not overheat and keeps working as intended is sleep.

 So, naturally, when the quality of sleep is altered to the negative or you completely refuse to get sleep (for whatever reason), your brain has no way to cool down, giving room for a crash down or at best, ‘malfunction’.